Updated on by Daniel Twigg

-There are thousands of SaaS applications and services available to run businesses on.
+There are thousands of SaaS applications and services available to run businesses.
 The odds that we have ready-made API connectors available for 100% of your needs are slim.
 Typically when onboarding new customers we arrange to build new connectors for them as well.
-However, for the more proactive amongst you, we also provide tools in the Cyclr platform so you can build your own.
+However, for the more proactive amongst you, we also provide tools in the Cyclr platform so you can get creating connectors yourself.

-In this post we’re going to explore Swagger and OpenAPI, looking at how to use it to create your own custom connector in Cyclr.
+In this post we’re going to explore Swagger and OpenAPI, looking at how to use them to create your own custom connector in Cyclr.

 What is Swagger/OpenAPI?

 APIs come in many shapes and sizes.
-In a bid to ease the pain of working with many APIs, each of which will likely have their own unique structure, parameters and authentication types, OpenAPI, or Swagger, specification was created to document APIs.
+In a bid to ease the pain of working with many APIs, each of which will likely have its own unique structure, parameters and authentication types, OpenAPI, or Swagger, the specification was created to document APIs.

 What is the difference between Swagger and OpenAPI?

-This documentation type offers interactive method testing features, for example check out the Cyclr API documentation, as well presenting an API’s structure in an easy to navigate format.
+This documentation type offers interactive method testing features, for example, check out the Cyclr API documentation, as well as presenting an API’s structure in an easy-to-navigate format.

 How can we use it to create our own connectors?

-A full integration toolkit should give you the ability to deploy off the shelf connectors and/or create your own ones.
+A full integration toolkit should give you the ability to deploy off-the-shelf connectors and/or create your own.
 Luckily, with Cyclr you can do both.